abarriost3/Simple-Game/README.md

 # Simple-Game
-This project and its files are only property of Antoni Barrios (abarriost3) and it is not permited to modify, or to use this code; with exception of the SuperRandom.cs file. \n
+This project and its files are only property of Antoni Barrios (abarriost3) and it is not permited to modify, or to use this code; with exception of the SuperRandom.cs file.

 I Tried to program a simple RPG game in console for 2 or 3 days, because I just wanted to code, and the result was this.
-(Not finished) \n \n
+(Not finished)

 In this "game" you can attack an enemy and defeat it, but if it defeats you; then you lose the game and the screen closes.